Estimated reading time: 9 minutes

 Increasing the humidity to 80 to 90 percent

-Shedding problems are often caused by poor hydration and improper humidity levels.
-When you notice that your crested geckos have regular problems with shedding its old skin you might want to increase the humidity in the shedding period in the range of 80 to 90 percent with proper ventilation and only for a short period.
+Shedding problems are often caused by inadequate hydration and improper humidity levels.
+So when you notice that your crested geckos have recurring problems with shedding their old skin, you might want to increase the humidity in the shedding period in the range of 80 to 90 percent with proper ventilation and only for a short period.

 Helping your crested gecko

-When your crested gecko experiences an incomplete shed and isn’t able to remove the old skin by itself you’ll need to intervene.
+When your crested gecko experiences an incomplete shed and can’t remove the old skin by itself, you’ll need to intervene.
 The usual problem areas are the top of the head, the toes, and the tail tip.
-When the old dried skin is left in place it can constrict the blood flow to the toes and tail tip.
+When the old dried skin is left in place, it can constrict the toes and tail tip blood flow.
 If left untreated, this will cause a loss of the toes or tail tip.

-So, if you need to aid your crested gecko with his shedding you’ll have to manually remove the skin yourself.
+So, if you need to aid your crested gecko with his shedding, you’ll have to remove the skin yourself manually.
 You can do this by: